 Strategy and Funding

-The Sanger Institute uses genome sequences to advance understanding of the biology of humans and pathogens in order to improve human health.
+The Sanger Institute’s mission is to use information from genome sequences to advance understanding of biology and improve health.

 Our research is organised into Programmes: